Mega Man III (1992 video game)

-Mega Man III is an action-platform video game by Capcom for the Nintendo Game Boy.
-It is the third game in the handheld version of the Mega Man series.
-The game follows the title character Mega Man as he fights the evil Dr. Wily, whose latest attempt to conquer the world involves sucking energy from the Earth's core to power a new machine.
+Mega Man III is an action-platform video game developed by Minakuchi Engineering and published by Capcom for the Game Boy.
+It is the third game in the handheld series of the Mega Man franchise and the last to be published by Nintendo in Europe.
+The game follows the title character Mega Man as he fights the evil Dr. Wily.
 Along with foes from his past, Mega Man must contend with the next robot in Wily's line of "Mega Man Killers", Punk.

 Like its two consecutive predecessors on the Game Boy, the game combines elements from two previously released Nintendo Entertainment System (NES) titles: Mega Man 3 and Mega Man 4.
-In 2013, Mega Man III was made available on the Virtual Console of Japan's Nintendo eShop for the Nintendo 3DS.
-It was later released in the North American and PAL region eShops the following year.
+The game received positive reviews from critics and was considered a notable improvement over its predecessors, though some criticized it for being too difficult, deeming its difficulty level overly frustrating.

 Plot

-The story of Mega Man III consists of the hero Mega Man battling the evil scientist Dr. Wily, who is using a converted oil platform in the middle of the ocean to draw energy from the Earth's core to power a new machine.
-After annihilating eight robots whom Wily had previously used, Mega Man makes his way to Wily's lab, where he encounters the mad doctor attempting to escape.
-A powerful robot designed specifically to destroy the hero, Punk, confronts Mega Man but is defeated.
-Mega Man chases Wily onto the oil platform (which emerges from the water as Wily's latest fortress) and halts his enemy's plans once again.
+The story of Mega Man III consists of the hero Mega Man battling the evil scientist Dr. Wily, but is different from version to version: in the US manual, Wily using a converted oil platform in the middle of the ocean to draw energy from the Earth's core to power a new machine.
+The plot of the Japanese version the game, supported by supplementary material, has Dr. Light's laboratory receiving many bad news reports from all over the world, from industrial anormalities to transportation failures and abnormal weather conditions, and an army of robots had gone crazy.
+Light finds out that the supercomputer that manages people's everyday life is malfunctioning and was tampered with by Dr. Wily via jamming waves, so he sends Mega Man, Rush, and Eddie to find him and stop him.

+Mega Man defeats four of Dr. Wily's old Robot Masters, Gemini Man, Snake Man, Spark Man and Shadow Man, and after taking them out, he enters Wily's castle, where he has to fight four of the Robot Masters created by Dr. Cossack, the Russian scientist who Wily had blackmailed earlier: Drill Man, Dust Man, Dive Man and Skull Man.

+After defeating the second set of Robot Masters, Mega Man finds Dr. Wily attempting to escape.
+A powerful robot designed specifically to destroy the hero, Punk, confronts him, but after a tough battle, Mega Man is able to defeat him.
+Wily's fortress emerges from the ocean and Mega Man heads in there, defeating him once again.

 Gameplay

 Mega Man III shares the action and platform gameplay set forth the NES Mega Man games.
-The player is able to choose between 4 stages that are immediately available.
+The player is able to choose between four stages that are immediately available.
 Mega Man's primary method of attack is his "Mega Buster", which can fire an unlimited number of small shots or can be charged by holding the down the button and then releasing a larger and more powerful blast.
 Beating the Robot Master boss at the end of each stage allows the player to add its unique weapon to Mega Man's arsenal.